 But, if you are going to eat oatmeal and you are watching your carbs, then oatmeal made from steel-cut oats is the best choice since it cooks relatively quickly but is more filling.

-The diet of most Americans severely lacks in fiber.
+Most Americans severely lack fiber in their diets.
 The average American consumes only 10 to 15 grams a day.
 For those aged under 50, the USDA recommends 38 grams a day for men and 25 for women.
 The numbers drop to 30 and 21 for people over 50.

 Studies show the importance fiber can play in weight loss.
 In a recent study, one group of overweight people followed the American Heart Association’s diet designed to prevent heart disease.
 At the same time, they instructed another group to eat 30 grams of fiber a day.